 UTA Network Study

-As the Utah Transit Authority nears completion of the FrontLines 2015 program, it is beginning a study to identify the next tier of capital projects and potential operations strategies to focus on delivering after the 2015 program.
-Called the UTA Network Planning/Next Tier Projects Study (Network Study), it will use the latest Regional Transportation Plans (RTPs) developed by the Wasatch Front Regional Council (WFRC) and Mountainland Association of Governments (MAG).
+With the completion of the FrontLines 2015 Program, this study identifies the next tier of capital projects and potential operations strategies to focus on delivering after the 2015 program.
+Called the UTA Network Planning/Next Tier Projects Study (Network Study), it uses the latest Regional Transportation Plans (RTPs) developed by the Wasatch Front Regional Council (WFRC) and Mountainland Association of Governments (MAG).